atomjump/atomjumpcom-content-only/foundation-votes/open-meetings.md

 * We record the audio of the meetings, and make those public
 * We record the meetings, and release minutes of the meetings
 * We release a public summary of the meetings
-* We do not release access to our annual meetings
+* We do not release any details of our annual meetings